jhuapl-bio/taxtriage/docs/usage.md

 4. skin
 5. vaginal

-**Note**: there are additional sample types available in the usage table below.
+❗**Note**: there are additional sample types available in the usage table below.
 These sample types are not required to run taxtriage on your samples but can influence the distribution steps on filtering downstream from alignment.
 If left blank or a sample type is specified but not in the above list, the distribution filtering step will be skipped.

 Any other body site not listed will not take HMP into consideration.
 Only abundances hitting the "threshold" for top hits `--top_hits` or `--top_per_taxa` will be considered.
 See [here](https://github.com/jhuapl-bio/taxtriage/blob/main/assets/TASSDiagram.png) for decision tree information on how top hits are calculated at a high level.
 See [here](https://github.com/jhuapl-bio/taxtriage/blob/main/docs/usage.md#cli-parameters-possible-and-explained) for parameter descriptions.